ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### Roots

 Type: *ansis:Roots*.
 ANSIS Roots.
-Undefined.
+The presence of roots observed in each horizon in areas 100mm square on a cleaned exposure face.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[ _Comment_ \] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |